 The proposition was designed as a temporary measure.
-The additional sales tax is due to expire on December 31, 2016, while the personal income tax increase will sunset at the end of 2018.
-However, considering the success that Prop 30 has had in resurrecting much-needed programs, especially reaching the students who need the most help in our schools, CFT believes we need to extend Prop 30 to maintain progress toward a first-class education system.
-Currently petitions are circulating to place an extension on the November 2016 ballot.
-This ballot measure will drop the sales tax; it seeks only to extend the income tax on the wealthy for twelve years.
+The additional sales tax is due to expire on December 31, 2016; the personal income tax increase will sunset at the end of 2018.
+However, considering the success that Prop 30 has had in resurrecting much-needed programs, especially reaching the students who need the most help, it is imperative to extend Prop 30 and maintain progress toward a first-class education system.
+Proposition 55, on the November 2016 ballot, called the "Children's Education and Health Care Protection Act of 2016," will drop the sales tax; it seeks only to extend the income tax on the wealthy for twelve years.
 It is estimated this will bring in \$5 - 11 billion per year.